SFTP, FTPS, and FTP connections¶

 Key File Format¶

-Textastic expects the key file to be in PEM format which is used by the
+Textastic expects the key file to be in the format which is used by the

 OpenSSH utility ssh-keygen as well as the OpenSSL command line tool.
-When using
+It supports

 ssh-keygen, the file is usually called